jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why today, we protect every individual's technological evolution as a sacred right and teach it as an absolute obligation.

 Harnessing technological evolution seems simple to us now, but it took a big change to get here.
-Galileo taught us science over mythology, Jefferson's freedom over servitude, and Darwin's evolution over creationism; this book teaches us techvolution over ideology.
+Galileo taught us science over mythology, Jefferson's freedom over servitude, and Darwin's evolution over creationism; this book teaches us Techvolution over ideology.
 The pathway to healthy economics is democratized, interoperable, and open-source technological products that let everyone find their niche.
 We judge our economic success by measuring the health of our technological ecosystem's checks and balances as biologists do with the natural world.
 Healthy politics is ensuring everyone has easy access to the tools that solve their pains.

-Because of techvolution, today, the only business of ideology is connect a person to a tool, and it is of no concern to the community what tool a person thinks best.
-Thus, we no longer have ideologues that require extremes to keep users loyal.
-Instead, we practice techvolution that promotes moderation and problem-solving with its mixed-ideological politics and bumblebee economics.
+Because of Techvolution, it is of no concern to the community what tool a person thinks best.
+Thus, we no longer have ideologues that require extremeist storytelling to keep users loyal.
+Instead, we practice Techvolution that promotes moderation and problem-solving with its mixed-ideological politics and bumblebee economics.

 This change brought tremendous progress, yet human Nature is not perfect.
 We still have many problems today.
-But at least we know antagonism comes too naturally when we have authority over others, from teachers to coaches, supervisors to princes.
-And so antagonism must be purged in ourselves and our community whenever it appears through the continued experience of real-life pain and the reliance on others it requires.
+But at least we know antagonism byway of bullying, de-humanzing, threats, and attacks comes too naturally when we have authority over others, from teachers to coaches, supervisors to princes.
+And so antagonism must be purged in ourselves and our community whenever it appears through the continued experience of real-life pain and the reliance on others pain requires.
 We must constantly be reminded that evolving solutions to frontline problems is our purpose.
-Knowing techvolution is like learning a language because once you understand a way of thinking, you automatically see the world differently.
+Knowing Techvolution is like learning a language because once you understand a way of thinking, you automatically see the world differently.
 Better tools are the best levers of power against Entropy, but gatekeeping a technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems and thus leads to everyone's inevitable destruction.

 <!-- ![Louis](/assets/img-anp/playergod-stargazer.jpg)
 _Royal kids don't benefit from antagoism_.-->